ESG FAQ

 -

-Schneider Electric’s short-term sustainability roadmap for 2025 is built on a consultation process involving external and internal stakeholders, called a materiality assessment, as well as dedicated internal governance mechanisms involving the Sustainability team, employees, experts in the Group, the Executive Committee, and the Board of Directors, under the leadership of the Chief Sustainability Officer.
+Schneider Electric’s current short-term sustainability roadmap 2021-2025 was built on the basis of a consultation process involving internal and external stakeholders, with a dedicated internal governance mechanisms implicating the Sustainability team, employees, experts in the Group, the Executive Committee, and the Board of Directors, under the leadership of the Chief Sustainability Officer.
 In the medium (5-10 years) and long term (10-30 years), Schneider Electric aligns its strategy on key issues under the United Nations Sustainable Development Goals and global climate scenarios in coherence with its business model and global footprint.

-The results of Schneider Electric’s materiality matrix showed that the most material topics for the Group are:
+The results of Schneider Electric’s materiality matrix used to create the current strategy for 2025 showed that the top expectations for the Group are:

 1. Leading climate action in our ecosystem with our partners;